gabrielgt/EvergineDocs/recipes/Services/Capture-camera-input.md

 ## Wrap-up

 You have learned how to capture a web cam input and use it as a texture in your games.

+>[!Note]
+>Take a look at the [Camera capture sample](https://github.com/WaveEngine/Samples/tree/master/Media/CameraCapture) on github.